nimrossum/research-project/docs/main.typ

 This demonstrates the built in survivorship bias that the metric includes and illustrate how you need to be aware of this when using the metric for judging work.
 For judging work done in group projects, one should select time ranges that correspond to the period of work during the project.

-We see that if we measure the author distribution based on cumulative $#sym.Delta"CD"$ contributions, we get survivorship bias built into the metric, which tells us more about who contributed the most to get the system in its current state.
+If the author distribution is measured based on cumulative $#sym.Delta"CD"$ contributions, survivorship bias is built into the metric, which tells more about who contributed the most to get the system in its current state.

 == Practical Implications
 // Implications for software teams: tool adoption, commit practices, metric dashboards